FOREX-Dollar holds firm as investors scurry to safety amid equities sell-off

 “I would see 107 to 108 as the next support for dollar/yen,” Sim said, adding that if the selloff picks up further steam the dollar could fall towards 104 yen.

-The U.S. 10-year Treasury yield slid about 8 basis points to 2.719 percent in Asian trade, down from a four-year high of 2.885 percent set on Monday.
+The euro was steady at $1.2370 after shedding 0.7 percent overnight to pull further away from a three-year high of $1.2538 set late in January.

-The dollar’s index against a basket of six major currencies stood at 89.605.
+The dollar index against a basket of six major currencies stood at 89.610.
 Since Friday, when the selloff in equities began in earnest, the index has gained about 1.1 percent.

-Emerging Asian currencies retreated, with the Indonesian rupiah touching a three-month low of 13,605 per dollar at one point.
+Emerging Asian currencies retreated, with the Malaysian ringgit and Indonesian rupiah both slipping around 0.4 percent against the dollar.

-Analysts at Maybank Kim Eng said Asian markets will probably show more resilience against the recent rise in U.S. Treasury yields, compared to the “taper tantrum” episode in 2013.

-“The global growth backdrop has changed, as 2013 was still a ‘divergent’ world when Asia export growth was weak,” they said in a research note, adding that countries like Thailand have seen a sharp improvement in the current account balance since then.

 It caught a break, however, lifted by Friday’s robust U.S. employment report and the punishing sell-off in the recently bullish global equity markets.